vincijy/SICP/chapter1/readme.md

 	(= (smallest-divisor n) n))
 ```

-#### fermat test
+#### the fermat test

 fermat's little theorem:
 	 if n is a prime number, and a is any positive integer less than n,then
        ``` (remainder a^n n) = (remainder a n) = a```